-The Art Nouveau Movement (c.1890-c.1915) was created in France and short lived due partly to the onset of World War 1 (1914-1918).
-The designs of The Art Nouveau Era (which means 'New Art') were inspired by the natural world.
-Popular motifs included insects such as butterflies and dragon flies.
-Often times in Art Nouveau jewelry, the pieces emphasized a woman's physical features, being surrounded in a serene nature setting, and mythical creatures such as mermaids.
-The artistic merit and natural beauty of semi-precious stones were emphasized in Art Nouveau jewelry as opposed to value.
-Moonstones, opals, amethyst, malachite, and enamel were all used in many different jewelry pieces of this time period.
+The Art Nouveau Movement (c.1890-c.1915) was created in France and was short-lived partly due to World War 1 (1914-1918).
+The designs of The Art Nouveau Era ('New Art') were inspired by the natural world.
+Popular motifs included insects such as butterflies and dragonflies.
+In Art Nouveau jewelry, the pieces often emphasized a woman's physical features, being surrounded by a serene nature setting and mythical creatures such as mermaids.
+The artistic merit and natural beauty of semi-precious stones were emphasized in Art Nouveau jewelry instead of value.
+Moonstones, opals, amethyst, malachite, and enamel were all used in many jewelry pieces of this period.

-The Art Nouveau Era jewelry designs were quite different from Victorian pieces, which were more heavier or bulkier at times.
-However, Art Nouveau Era pieces were sometimes considered 'exaggerated' or 'over the top' compared to the mainstream popular Edwardian Era (c.1901-c.1915) jewelry that were being produced during the same time period.
-Presently, the Art Nouveau Era is now retrospectively analyzed from a historical perspective and the artistic designs were greatly influenced by major societal changes.
-Many Art Nouveau Era jewelry is centered on women due to the interest & focus on women's rights, and the radical possibilities that were implemented after France's lost in the Franco-Prussian War (1870-1871).
-The jewelry was not worn by most of society, but the aesthetic and influence can be seen in pop culture at the time.
+The Art Nouveau Era jewelry designs were quite different from Victorian pieces, which were sometimes heavier or bulkier.
+However, Art Nouveau Era pieces were sometimes considered 'exaggerated' or 'over the top compared to the mainstream popular Edwardian Era (c.1901-c.1915) jewelry produced during the same period.
+The Art Nouveau Era is now analyzed from a historical perspective, and major societal changes greatly influenced artistic designs.
+Many Art Nouveau Era jewelry is centered on women due to the interest and focus on women's rights and the radical possibilities implemented after France's loss in the Franco-Prussian War (1870-1871).
+Most of society did not wear jewelry, but the aesthetic and influence can be seen in pop culture at the time.
 French stage actress Sarah Bernhardt (1844-1923) was a fan of Art Nouveau jewelry, and she routinely wore French designer's Rene Lalique (1860-1945) accessories.
 Lalique's artistic designs are great Art Nouveau Era examples, which included elaborate French perfume bottles and intricate glass art.
-In cinema, 'trick films' created by Segundo de Chomón (1871-1929) emphasized the Art Nouveau aesthetic, such as the 1907 film 'Easter Eggs'.
+In cinema, 'trick films' created by Segundo de Chomón (1871-1929) emphasized the Art Nouveau aesthetic, such as the 1907 film 'Easter Eggs.'

 (French Stage Actress Sarah Bernhardt, pictured in Art Nouveau style )